neondatabase/website/content/docs/guides/branch-restore.md

 ### Restore backups for data safety

-Although interim data is removed from the branch, Neon preserves the branch's final state before the restore operation in an automatically created backup file, which takes the following format:
+Although interim data is removed from the branch, Neon preserves the branch's final state before the restore operation in an automatically created backup branch, which takes the following format:

 ```
 {branch_name}_old_{head_timestamp}